 You can make a complaint about us or one of our network providers, including a complaint about the quality of your care.
 This type of complaint does not involve coverage or payment disputes.
-(If you have a problem about the plan's coverage or payment, you should look at the section above about making an appeal.)
+(If your problem is about the plan's coverage or payment, you should look at the section above about making an appeal.)
 For more information on making a complaint about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

-Method Complaints about Medical Care - Contact Information CALL 1-800-222-8600 Calls to this number are free.
+Method Complaints about Medical Care - Contact Information Call 1-800-222-8600 Calls to this number are free.
 Hours of Operation: 8 a.m 8 p.m. local time, 7 days a week For fast/expedited complaints about medical care: 1-800-222-8600 Calls to this number are free.
-Hours of Operation: 8 a.m 8 p.m. local time, 7 days a week ттү 711 Calls to this number are free.
-Hours of Operation: 8 a.m 8 p.m. local time, 7 days a week FAX For fast/expedited complaints only: 1-504-849-6959 WRITE Peoples Health Appeals and Grievances Department Three Lakeway CTR, 3838 N Causeway BLVD, STE 2200 Metairie, LA 70002 phnag@peopleshealth.com MEDICARE WEBSITE You can submit a complaint about Peoples Health Secure Complete (HMO D-SNP) directly to Medicare.
-To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/
+Hours of Operation: 8 a.m 8 p.m. local time, 7 days a week TTY 711 Calls to this number are free.
+Hours of Operation: 8 a.m 8 p.m. local time, 7 days a week Fax For fast/expedited complaints only: 1-504-849-6959 Write Peoples Health Appeals and Grievances Department Three Lakeway CTR, 3838 N Causeway BLVD, STE 2500 Metairie, LA 70002 phnag@peopleshealth.com prinag@peoplesnealth.com Medicare Website You can submit a complaint about Peoples Health Secure Health (HMO D-SNP) directly to Medicare.
+To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx.